nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ## What are the main differences with this version?

-HTML email is a forever changing game.
-Overtime some boilerplates have become outdated.
-Our boilerplate includes:
+HTML email is a forever changing game and overtime some boilerplates have become outdated, this boilerplate includes:

 * Use of the IE Edge meta tag, forcing IE clients to render with highest capable standards
 * CSS3 media query support on Windows Phone 7.5+
-* DPI fixes for HiDPI devices when using Outlook 2007 and above
+* DPI fixes on images for HiDPI devices when using Outlook 2007 and above
 * General Windows Phone compatibility

 And other areas...